qrzn23/min/wip/magick/content.md

 8. The stimulation of memory useful in both practices is also achieved by simple meditation (Liber E), in a certain stage of which old memories arise unbidden.
 The adept may then practise this, stopping at this stage, and encouraging instead of suppressing the flashes of memory.

-9. Zoroaster has said, “Explore the River of the Soul, whence or in what order you have come; so that although you have become a servant to the body, you may again rise to that Order (the A.·.A.·.) from which you descended, joining Works (Kamma) to the Sacred Reason (the Tao)”.
+9. Zoroaster has said, “Explore the River of the Soul, whence or in what order you have come; so that although you have become a servant to the body, you may again rise to that Order (the A∴A∴) from which you descended, joining Works (Kamma) to the Sacred Reason (the Tao)”.

 10. The Resuit of the Second Method is to show the Adept to what end his powers are destined.
 When he has passed the Abyss and becomes Nemo, the return of the current causes him a to appear in the Heaven of Jupiter as a morning star or as an evening star”^[The formula of the Great Work “Solve et Coagula” may be thus interpreted. *Solve* , the dissolution of the self in the Infinite; *Coagula*, the presentation of the Infinite, in a concrete form, to the outer.
 Both are necessary to the Task of a Master of the Temple.
 He may appear in any other Heaven, according to his general nature, in his magical mask of initiation.]
 In other words he should discover what may be the nature of his work.
 Thus Mohammed was a Brother reflected into Netzach, Buddha a Brother reflected into Hod, or, as some say, Daath.
 The present manifestation of Frater P. to the outer is in Tiphereth, to the inner in the path of Leo.